“What’s an easy trip from Boston for a romantic getaway?”

 The following day, refreshed in belly and soul, my spouse and I moseyed to the laid-back Ohno Cafe for bagel sandwiches, that were just the thing.
 The local Coffee by Design (CBD) served there was the best coffee I’ve had in a while — and I drink a lot of coffee to keep up with juggling the parts of my life right now!

 Now, we couldn’t leave Portland without dessert for the road, right?
 After an agonizing debate about which gelato spot was best, we opted for Gelato Fiasco.
 Turns out that even in a size Small, you still can put in as many flavors as you want!
 Ever the indecisive Libra, I squeezed (squoze?)
 4 tastes into my cup.

 Sigh… We didn’t even scratch the surface of the world-class food that exists in Portland (Duckfat fries, I’m looking at you), but at least we got started and gave it a taste.
 Now, if you know the city, I’m curious for you to leave your restaurant recommendations in the comments!

 Full as heck and need a stroll and some culture?
 The relaxed and welcoming Portland Museum of Art is the place to go.
 Here are some of my favorite works of art in the building… not including the Picasso that I was politely instructed was off-limits to photograph.

 Excellent Views of Portland from Above:

 Is your art stomach satiated?
 For the next activity, ’tis always a thrill to ogle the city one is visiting from a high-up vantage point.
-Head to the Westin Hotel‘s highest floor, Top of the East, which is open to the public as a restaurant, and provides exceptional panoramic sights of Portland.
+Head to the (affiliate link) Westin Hotel‘s highest floor, Top of the East, which is open to the public as a restaurant, and provides exceptional panoramic sights of Portland.
 The lounge has been open since 1963, and is a perfect afternoon beverage-and-views break.

 For an outdoor option, North Street Park is on a hill that overlooks downtown.